Faazil/100-days-of-devops/challenges/week-14/day-93.md

 2. Update `playbook.yml` with the contents from this [YAML file](../files/ansible_playbook_conditions_093.yml)

-    - Make sure you have update `src path` and `mode` based on your task description
+    - Ensure you have update `src path` and `mode` based on your task description

 3. Run the playbook